DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 Our kitchen layout plan – DIY Kitchens

-The first job of any kitchen renovation project is to measure your existing kitchen and draw a plan.
+The first job of any DIY kitchen reno project is to measure your existing kitchen and draw a plan.
 You can do this on a piece of paper or utilise 3D rendering software.
-Either way is fine but I’d still always start with a piece of paper to write down dimensions of the room.
+Either way is fine, but I’d still always start with a piece of paper to write down the dimensions of the room.
 Mark out where doors, windows and current appliances and sinks are located.
 Be precise with your measurements.

 You can now start designing your kitchen.
 Have a think about how to make your new kitchen more functional.
 Have a look on some kitchen websites to get an idea of the types of cabinets and drawers available.
 Think about what works in your current kitchen and what doesn’t work.
 We liked the idea of having more drawers than cupboards so we designed this into our new kitchen.
 Deep drawers are more functional and easier to access than cupboards but are a little more expensive.